-The Fund plans to build a new primary school with sufficient space and necessary supplies to educate 400 underserved children in Buhumba village on Idjwi Island in the Democratic Republic of Congo.
+The Fund plans to build a new primary school for 400 underserved children in Buhumba village on Idjwi Island in the Democratic Republic of Congo and to implement and sustain programs to improve the educational opportunities for these children.

 What is the issue, problem, or challenge?